Wood County Court Records

 Civil Filing Deposits (Common Pleas, per Local Rule 3.03)

 The Perrysburg Municipal Court handles civil claims up to $15,000 and small claims up to $6,000.
-Key civil filing costs at Perrysburg include $95.00 for a standard civil complaint (up to two defendants), $55.00 for small claims, and $105.00–$115.00 for eviction actions.
-Civil Division forms, including the Complaint in Forcible Detention and Notice to Leave Premises, are downloadable from the court’s website.
+Filing a standard civil complaint at Perrysburg costs $95.00 (up to two defendants); small claims run $55.00; eviction actions cost $105.00–$115.00.
+Civil Division forms, including the Complaint in Forcible Detention and Notice to Leave Premises, are downloadable from the court's website.

 Additional civil forms from the Clerk's Office include:

-The full schedule of deposits is published on the Clerk’s fee schedule page.
+The full deposit schedule is posted on the Clerk's fee schedule page.
 Local court rules governing all Common Pleas proceedings are available through the Wood County Law Library.

 Wood County Family Court Records

-Domestic relations matters in Wood County are adjudicated by the Domestic Relations Division of the Court of Common Pleas, which has jurisdiction over divorce, dissolution of marriage, legal separation, annulment, child custody, child support, and civil protection orders related to domestic violence, stalking, and dating violence.
-The Domestic Relations division of the Clerk’s Office processes all filings, motions, and judgment entries in these cases.
+Divorce, dissolution, legal separation, annulment, child custody, child support, and civil protection orders related to domestic violence, stalking, and dating violence all go through the Domestic Relations Division of the Court of Common Pleas.
+The Domestic Relations division of the Clerk's Office processes all filings, motions, and judgment entries in those cases.

-Two magistrates appointed by the judges of the Common Pleas Court hear most domestic relations matters, including dissolutions, divorces, legal separations, post-decree motions, and civil protection orders.
-The Domestic Relations Court shares jurisdiction with the Municipal Courts and the Common Pleas Criminal Division over domestic violence cases — the criminal aspects are handled in Criminal Division or Municipal Court, while the civil protection order aspect remains with Domestic Relations.
+Two magistrates appointed by the Common Pleas judges hear most domestic relations matters — dissolutions, divorces, legal separations, post-decree motions, and civil protection orders.
+The Domestic Relations Court shares jurisdiction over domestic violence cases with the Municipal Courts and the Common Pleas Criminal Division.
+The criminal side of a domestic violence case goes to Criminal Division or Municipal Court; the civil protection order side stays with Domestic Relations.

 Domestic Relations Filing Deposits (per Local Rule 3.03)

-Parties who cannot afford filing deposits may file a motion to proceed in forma pauperis with supporting documentation.
-Individuals seeking a court-appointed attorney must complete an application and pay $25.00.
-Additional self-representation resources are available through Ohio Legal Help and Legal Aid of Western Ohio.
+If you can't afford filing deposits, you can file a motion to proceed in forma pauperis with supporting documentation.
+Applying for a court-appointed attorney requires completing an application and paying $25.00.
+Self-representation resources are available through Ohio Legal Help and Legal Aid of Western Ohio.

-Many domestic relations forms required by the Ohio Supreme Court are available through the Clerk of Courts forms page, including financial schedules that must accompany any complaint for divorce, legal separation, or petition for dissolution.
+Many domestic relations forms required by the Ohio Supreme Court are available through the Clerk of Courts forms page, including financial schedules that must accompany any divorce complaint, legal separation filing, or dissolution petition.
 The Wood County Child Support Enforcement Agency handles support enforcement matters.

 Marriage and Divorce Records

-Marriage records are maintained by the Probate Court.
-Interested persons can search for marriage information through the Probate Court’s online records search or by submitting a records request application.
+Marriage records are kept by the Probate Court.
+You can search for marriage information through the Probate Court's online records search or by submitting a records request application.
 Certified copies of marriage records cost $2.00; uncertified copies are $0.10 per page.
-Requests by mail should be sent to:
+Mail requests to:

 Wood County Probate Court